 When data engineers and data scientists earn bachelor’s degrees, they usually take classes in topics like data warehousing, programming languages, machine learning, and data science.
 Unfortunately, most colleges and universities don’t require courses that teach the “soft skills” that can help engineers succeed.

 On-the-job experience is a chance to add additional technical skills, like working with Amazon AWS or Google Cloud in a live environment.
 But it’s also a chance to practice and develop the essential soft skills that allow you to be a valued part of a data engineering team.

-When data professionals want to move their careers forward, they often need to learn the following six skills:
+When data engineers want to move their careers forward, they often need to learn the following six skills:

 1. Public Speaking

+Data science allows you to hide behind reports and data visualizations, but sometimes you have to deliver those reports in person.
 Experts believe that up to 75% of people may feel frightened of public speaking.
 For some, public speaking causes mild nervousness.
-Others feel intense fear that can prevent them from walking in front of an audience.
+Others feel so afraid that they break out in hives, which prevents them from walking in front of an audience.